kevinlmf/AI_psychology_assistant/README.md

 **This project is for research and personal interest only.** It is not a substitute for professional mental health care.
 If you are experiencing mental health issues, please consult a licensed mental health professional or contact a crisis helpline.

-✨ I hope everyone can stay happy and free from anxiety, anger, or any other negative emotions every single day.
+✨ I hope everyone can stay happy and free from anxiety, anger, or any other negative emotions — and keep smiling every single day.

 ## Core Features